softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 `</Project>`

+This will change the targeting from .NET Standard 2.0 to .NET Standard 1.3, and it will add a reference to the Emby nuget package.

+**Note**: After pasting you'll want to use Visual Studio to auto-format the XML to make it easier to read.

 3. Create a class called PluginConfiguration, and have it inherit from MediaBrowser.Model.Plugins.BasePluginConfiguration.

 4. Create a class called Plugin, and have it inherit from MediaBrowser.Common.Plugins.BasePlugin&lt;T&gt;, where T is the name of the PluginConfiguration class you just created.
 You will need to implement its constructor like so: